 The holiday of Hari Raya Puasa falls on 3rd May 2022, the Tuesday immediately after the Labour Day long weekend.
 As such, the two holidays extends the May Day weekend to 4 days.
 Many people have already made plans for this super-long weekend.

 In addition, since Christmas Day falls on a Sunday, the following Sunday will be New Year's Day for 2023, another holiday with following Monday as off-day — yes, another long weekend.
 It is counted as 2022's long weekend since it starts on 31st December 2022 but ends on 2 January 2023.

 That makes a total of 7 long weekends going forward.
 But, that is not all.

 The one remaining holiday that does not contribute to a long weekend is National Day on a Tuesday, 9 August 2022.
 If desired, take a one-day leave on Monday (8 Aug 2022) and it can become another 4-day long weekend.
 This may be a great time for making short trips to nearby destinations — if the COVID-19 situation turns better.

 In summary, you can have as many as 7 or 8 long weekends going forward depending on how you want it.

-For me, I will use the long weekends to make day-trips to Johor Bahru, Muar or Pontian for local food, shopping and groceries.
+For me, I will use the long weekends to make day-trips to Johor Bahru, Muar or Pontian for local food, shopping and/or groceries.
 For longer holiday trips further north in Malaysia, I will use annual leaves instead to avoid long-weekend congestions and peak-period prices.
 Not to mention that some places, especially shops, may close on public holidays.